 - Getting ‘lost’ in their own yard or house

-What are Senior Diets for Dogs?
+What Are Senior Diets for Dogs?

 Senior diets differ from regular adult foods in several ways.
-Protein levels are lower as are levels of sodium and phosphorus so there is less workload put on the kidneys.
-This also helps to regulate blood pressure and overall heart health.
-Senior food is generally more calorie dense as appetite decreases with age so the older dog can eat less volume of food but still maintain the same or only marginally lower caloric intake.
-Ingredients lean towards the more highly digestible foods and steer clear of ingredients that are hard on older digestive tracts i.e. less beef and wheat, more chicken and rice.
-There may also be an increase in vitamins and minerals in the food as older digestive systems do not process nutrients as easily.
-Senior diets have a higher degree of palatability because as dogs age, their sense of smell and taste decrease so it takes more to interest them in their meal.
-Senior diets are also formulated with increased levels of certain nutrients – glucosamine hydrochloride for joint health for example.
-There is even a brain diet developed to help with Cognitive Dysfunction and other aspects of neurological aging.
+Protein levels are lower, as are sodium and phosphorus levels, reducing the workload on the kidneys.
+This also helps to regulate blood pressure and support overall heart health.
+Senior food is generally more calorie-dense, allowing older dogs to eat less volume while maintaining the same or only marginally lower caloric intake.
+Ingredients tend to be more digestible, avoiding those that can be hard on older digestive tracts—less beef and wheat, more chicken and rice.
+There may also be an increase in vitamins and minerals, as older digestive systems do not process nutrients as efficiently.